About

 Food & Food Systems

 There is nothing more central to any community than its food.
-Providing and eating good, healthy food that is produced as sustainably as possible—including the use of organic and local products whenever we can—is a central tenent of our Commons Food program.
-We also incorporate produce from our organic teaching garden into the daily lunch offerings in the Commons.
+Providing and eating good, healthy food that is produced as sustainably as possible—including the use of organic and local products whenever we can—is a central tenet of our Commons Food program.
 But just as important as the quality of the food we eat is having a deep understanding of the traditions, cultures, and food systems from which our food comes.
 We utilize the teaching kitchen to learn about food preparation, culture, and nutrition.

 Waste Not